 Step 1: Dig the Test Hole

-Dig a hole in the desired soil percolation rate testing area.
-The hole should be 18 to 24 inches deep by 12 inches wide.
+Dig a hole that is a minimum of 12 inches deep by 12 inches wide in the desired soil percolation rate testing area.
 If the testing area is large, dig several holes, spacing them throughout the area.

 Step 2: Saturate the Test Hole

-Fill the test hole, or holes, with water, and wait for the water to drain into the soil.
-The water may drain relatively rapidly, in less than one hour, or it may take a number of hours to drain.
+Fill the test hole with water and wait for the water to drain into the soil.
+The water may drain relatively rapidly in less than one hour, or it may take a number of hours to drain.

 Step 3: Refill the Hole

 Ensure the water has drained completely and refill each hole with water up to within 1 inch of its top.

 Lay a wood board that is several feet long across the top of each hole.
 The board is the measuring baseline.
 Insert a yardstick or tape measure to the hole's bottom.
 Measure the distance from the measuring baseline (the board) to the water level.
 Write down this initial distance in a notebook along with the current time.
 Leave the board in position for subsequent measurements.
 Remove the yardstick or tape measure.

 Return to the test hole in 60 minutes and insert a yardstick or tape measure to the bottom of the hole.
 Measure the new distance from the board to the water level.
 Write down that measurement along with the current time.